 Nixon: “The nuclear bomb, does that bother you?
 I just want you to think big, Henry, for Christ sakes.”

 It never came to that, but neither was the limited engagement tactic enough for the U.S. to maintain control over South Vietnam.
 Plainly speaking, the Vietnam War was America’s first loss.
-Despite twenty years of effort, the U.S. never fostered a stable, proxy South Vietnamese government to counter the Viet Cong’s appeal or military tenacity.
+Despite twenty years of effort, the U.S. never fostered a stable, proxy South Vietnamese government to counter the communists’ appeal or tenacity.
 In negotiations toward the end of the war, American Colonel Harry Summers snapped at a North Vietnamese diplomat, saying, “the truth is you never beat us on the battlefield.”
 The diplomat replied, “Well that’s true, but it’s also irrelevant.”
 As that truth finally sunk in, the U.S wound down the war.
 They retreated gradually under Nixon because an outright capitulation presumably would’ve undermined American credibility in the eyes of China, the USSR, and the rest of the world.
+In essence, the U.S. withdrew in exchange for POW’s and Congress abandoned even its financial support for the South Vietnamese Army.
+Though the ARVN was the fifth-biggest army in the world as of 1973, their fuel and ammunition quickly ran low and their underpaid forces started deserting.
+The North Vietnamese abandoned the Ho Chi Minh Trail and brazenly started building a paved highway through South Vietnam toward Saigon.
+The American public never knew or cared much about South Vietnam to begin with and certainly didn’t now with American forces gone and the media riveted on the Watergate hearings that forced Nixon’s resignation (next chapter).

-Into the 1980s, American immigrant veterans of the South’s Army of the Republic of Vietnam (ARVN) constituted a small-scale domestic terrorism cell.
+Into the 1980s, American immigrant South Vietnamese Army veterans constituted a small-scale domestic terrorism cell.
 Some militant ARVN wanted to eradicate communists everywhere and murdered several journalists in Texas, California, and Virginia who wrote in support of the new Vietnam or were critical of the ARVN.
-American intelligence, including the FBI and CIA, looked the other way while the U.S. funded ARVN covert guerilla operations out of Thailand.
+American intelligence, including the FBI and CIA, looked the other way while the U.S. funded ARVN covert guerilla operations in Vietnam out of Thailand.

 Was the U.S. wrong about the domino effect, or did the long U.S. stance in Vietnam help blunt communism’s progress in Malaysia, Philippines, and Indonesia?
 If the latter is true, their effort wasn’t in vain.
 But if the domino effect was as dangerous as French and U.S. policymakers assumed in the 1950s, then the U.S. loss in Vietnam would’ve led to widespread communism throughout SE Asia.
-Instead, it spread only to directly contiguous countries like Cambodia and Laos, which the U.S. secretly invaded in 1971.
+Instead, it spread only to directly contiguous countries like Cambodia and Laos.
 In that way, the aftermath of America’s defeat in Vietnam undermined the primary justification for its intervention.
 Worldwide, though, momentum from the victory of Vietnamese communists may have contributed to communist takeovers in Angola and Nicaragua.

 1. Never engage in any war the public doesn’t back.